May 2014 Convocation & Degree Requirements

 - The same format is followed for each of the remaining curricula.
 The students seated at the end of the left side aisle will be signaled by a Commencement Host as to when to rise and form a line, so that “lag time” between people crossing the stage is held to a minimum.
 If you are the last student in each curriculum who will cross the stage, you will receive a different color name card.
 This will notify your faculty chair that you are the final student from your curriculum to cross the stage.

 - Convocation Rehearsal: Wednesday, May 7, at 3:30 p.m. in Marshall Auditorium.
 Followed by a Champagne Toast on the ESF Quad.

-- You will wear a cap and gown at Convocation as well as Commencement.
-There is no charge for undergraduates but there is a charge for master's and Ph.D. regalia.
-The master's recycled cap and gown are $39.95, and $29.95 for the master's keeper hood.
-The cost for the doctoral cap and gown rental is $43.95.
-Doctoral participants will receive their hoods at convocation.
+- Students must wear a cap and gown at Convocation as well as Commencement.
+There is no charge for undergraduate regalia.
+Master’s candidates must purchase the master’s recycled keeper cap and gown for $39.95 and hood for $29.95.
+Doctoral candidates must rent a cap and gown for $43.95.
+Doctoral candidates who have completed all requirements for the degree will receive their hoods at convocation.
 Cap and gown pickup will take place in the Bray Rotunda, April 30 and May 1 from 11 a.m. to 3 p.m.